Trip Logistics

 Boots and Superdrug are the main chains.
 A “Pharmacy” is a specific counter within these stores (look for the green cross).
 For basic aspirin or plasters, you can buy them off the shelf in any supermarket.

 If you have a medical issue that isn’t life-threatening, call 111.
-It’s a free NHS service that directs you to the right clinic or doctor, saving you from a long wait in an A&E (Emergency Room).
+It’s a free NHS service that directs you to the right clinic or doctor, saving you from a long wait in A&E.

 Emergency phone number